ArneCL/BlogPosts/javascript-simple-naive-virtual-dom-implementation-part-2.md

 }; compare(vd[0], "")
 ```

 `vd` is your virtual dom javascript structure from part 1 of this series.
+We pass in `[0]` since we're starting at the root element of the structure.

 And we pass in a blank string.
 This will hold the location of each node.

 Each time we loop through a child element and recurse into the same function, we will add the loop iteration number.
 This seem strange but let's see the output: